 - Obtain propylene glycol (RV/swimming pool antifreeze or equivalent). - 2.
 Turn off gas and electrical supplies to your furnace. - 3.
 Remove furnace control door. - 4.
 Remove the top unused rubber plug from the port on the collector box opposite the condensate trap.
-See Fig. 59. - 5.
-Connect a field supplied 3/8-in.
-(9.5-mm) ID tube to the open port on the collector box. - 6.
-Insert a field supplied funnel into the tube.

-- Pour one quart (liter) of anti-freeze solution into the funnel/ tube.
+See Fig. 59. - Connect a field supplied 3/8-in.
+(9.5-mm) ID tube to the open port on the collector box - 6.
+Insert a field supplied funnel into the tube. - Pour 1 quart of anti-freeze solution into the funnel/tube.
 Antifreeze should run through the inducer housing, overfill condensate trap and flow to an open drain. - 8.
 Replace the rubber plug in the port on the collector box. - 9.
 Remove the middle unused rubber plug from the port on the collector box opposite the condensate trap.
 See Fig. 59. - 10.
 Repeat Steps 5 through 8. - 11.
 If a condensate pump is used, check with pump manufacturer to verify pump is safe for use with antifreeze used.
 Allow pump to start and pump anti-freeze to open drain. - 12.
 Replace main door. - 13.
 When furnace is re-started, flush condensate pump with clear water to check for proper operation before re-starting furnace. - Propylene glycol need not be removed before re-starting furnace.

-SEQUENCE OF OPERATION
+Fig. 70 - Blower Assembly SEQUENCE OF OPERATION

-NOTE: Furnace control must be grounded for proper operation or control will lock out.
-Control is grounded through green/yellow wire routed to gas valve and manifold bracket screw.
+NOTE: Furnace control must be grounded for proper operation or else control will lock out.
+Control is grounded through green/yellow wire routed to gas valve and burner box screw.
 Using the schematic diagram in Fig. 72, follow the sequence of operation through the different modes.
 Read and follow the wiring diagram very carefully.

-NOTE: If a power interruption occurs during a call for heat (W), the control will start a 90-sec blower-only ON period two sec after power is restored, if the thermostat is still calling for gas heating.
-The rAmber LED light will flash code 12 during the 90-sec period, after which the LED will be ON continuous, as long as no faults are detected.
+NOTE: If a power interruption occurs during a call for heat (W/W1 or W/W1-and-W2), the control will start a 90-sec blower-only ON period two sec after power is restored, if the thermostat is still calling for gas heating.
+The Amber LED light will flash a flash code 12 during the 90-sec period, after which the LED will be ON continuous, as long as no faults are detected.
 After the 90-sec period, the furnace will respond to the thermostat normally.